-Behind the Numbers: Professional sports and the merits of being big and connected has been added to your bookmarks.
+Behind the Numbers: Professional sports and the merits of being big and connected has been saved

 The NBA is the only major professional sports league that has set an attendance record over the last couple of years, but the big 4—NFL, NHL, NBA, and MLB—continue to enjoy impressive growth.
 A recent surge in average valuation across all four leagues has likely been driven by cheap credit, a bull run in the equity market since 2009, and ever-larger television broadcast deals.